mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 * Understanding how others have solved the same problem in an enduring way.
 * What vital changes, if any, are needed to apply a proven solution that works.

-**More:** Read GitLab's boring solutions mindset and Dan McKinley's blog post on [Choose boring technology](https://mcfunley.com/choose-boring-technology).
+**More:** Read GitLab's boring solutions mindset and Dan McKinley's blog post on [choosing boring technology](https://mcfunley.com/choose-boring-technology).

 ### Emotion, Assumption, and Priority